How to Handle Workplace Bullying at a Charity

 There are many sources of support out there if you’re dealing with workplace bullying, so don’t suffer in silence.

 - The National Bullying Helpline offers legal guidance and emotional support to victims of workplace bullying.
-Reach out to them via the website or on 0300 323 0169.
+Reach out to them via their website or call them on 0300 323 0169.

-- Acas has a number of useful resources related to workplace bullying, including a Bullying and Harassment at Work guide for employees.
+- Acas has useful resources related to workplace bullying, including a Bullying and Harassment at Work guide for employees.

 - SupportLine is a confidential telephone helpline offering emotional support with a page dedicated to workplace bullying.